richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * Google's R Style Guide: `Always begin the body of a block on a new line.`
+ * [1] Google's R Style Guide: `Always begin the body of a block on a new line.`
+ * [2] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `Avoid putting open-brace, open-parenthesis or open-bracket in column one when they are inside a function`

 ## BR.4: Prefer to surround `else` with braces [1,2]